callum-stewart/f21dg-2022-d3/README.md

 ### STFT of a Chirp

-Let's now analyse the STFT output of a chirp, with an inital frequency of 0, a chirp rate of 100, and an amplitude of 100.
+Let's now analyse the STFT output of a chirp, with an initial frequency of 0, a chirp rate of 100, and an amplitude of 100.
 Or you can [click here](../index.html?analysisMethod=STFT&dataMethod=config&1-id=1&1-type=chirp&1-frequency=0&1-rate=100&1-amplitude=100&combinationMethod=sum#)

 ![Image of the STFT analysis](img/chirp_stft.png)